Veil-Project/veil-project.github.io/en/drafts/2019-10-02-meet-the-team-paul-moonshine.md

 **What are your non-crypto hobbies and interests?**

 I play the banjo, and listen to music a lot, mainly folk, country, bluegrass; the real stuff, Blaze Foley, Townes, Gram.
-In Lexington I had a radio show from Friday 4pm till 6: the Juke Joint at the Edge of the Week.
-You can check some playlists on my Spotify account pauldelange88.
+In Lexington, I had a radio show from Friday 4pm till 6pm—the "Juke Joint at the Edge of the Week".
+You can check some playlists on my [Spotify account pauldelange88](https://open.spotify.com/playlist/7awOu4gfhuDPUJbul5KXdm?).

 **What does a typical week in the life of Paul Moonshine look like?**